meedstrom/meedstrom.github.io/_posts/2022-01-08-nutrition.md

 This line of thought took a long time to wrap my head around, but it blew my mind well.

-So much of reasoning around nutrition, particularly for weight gain and weight loss, relies on background assumptions that no one identifies directly.
-I&rsquo;m thinking of:
+So much of reasoning around nutrition, particularly for weight gain and weight loss, relies on background assumptions rarely spoken of:

--   The stomach physically full must mean body will feel satisfied
+-   Assumption 1: that when the stomach is physically full, the body will feel satisfied with its intake
--   Since fat is calorie-dense, you&rsquo;ll eat more calories before the stomach fills up, and therefore you will get fatter if you eat fat instead of carbs or fiber
+-   Assumption 2: that since fat is calorie-dense, then if you eat fat instead of carbs or fiber (or sawdust), you&rsquo;ll be able to consume more calories before the stomach is full, and therefore you will get fatter

-Consequences if it&rsquo;s wrong:
+Written out like that, it seems to me extremely debatable.
+Yet, the consequences if it&rsquo;s wrong:

--   calorie density does not matter
+-   Calorie density does not matter
--   total calorie amount in a meal does not matter
+-   Total calorie amount in a meal does not matter
--   salads do not matter
+-   Fiber does not make you meaningfully fuller
+-   There&rsquo;s no such thing as a &ldquo;low-calorie food&rdquo; or a &ldquo;high-calorie food&rdquo;

 What&rsquo;s left to watch for then?
-How *do* you lose weight if low-calorie meals are an ineffectual wild goose chase?

-Hormones.
-It&rsquo;s only ever about hormones.
+How do you lose weight if the body is just watching to meet a calorie quota, not a food volume quota?
+How *do* you choose foods if there&rsquo;s no such thing as a low-calorie food?

-<a id="orgeb54876"></a>
+<a id="orgc6fe3ec"></a>

-## TODO History of the mainstream memes
+## TODO Timeline behind the mainstream memes

--   Massive grain subsidies
--   Vitamin discoveries
-    -   Scurvy
--   Great Grain Robbery
--   Original Swedish pyramid: designed for cost
--   Meat and dairy industries originally stopped the food pyramid due to how it minimized meat, but after a year of additional testing they found that consumers wouldn&rsquo;t eat any less, so they let it pass
--   Pritikin
--   John Yudkin
--   George McGovern
--   Ancel Keys
--   Luise Light
--   Procter & Gamble (Sinclair&rsquo;s book) - Crisco
--   Framingham Heart Study
--   Finnish Mental Hospital Trial

-High-carb gurus

--   Dean Ornish
--   Caldwell Esselstyn

 Timeline

 -   Process of hydrogenation discovered in France
--   Procter & Gamble sales halved due to the journalist&rsquo;s book about their lard factory.
+-   Procter & Gamble sales halved due to the journalist Sinclair&rsquo;s book about their lard factory.
 Also due to the rise of electricity, gradually less sales of lard (as we don&rsquo;t need to make candles anymore)
 -   Procter & Gamble starts hydrogenating oil from cottonseeds, previously a waste product dumped in rivers (not even fed to animals): first margarine born
 -   Vitamin C discovered, scurvy solved: fruit necessary!
 -   Vitamin B1 discovered